EXPLAINER-Why did the Baltimore bridge collapse and what is the death toll? | Science-Environment

 EXPLAINER-Why did the Baltimore bridge collapse and what is the death toll?

-Authorities have suspended efforts to recover bodies in the 50-foot-deep (15 m) waters surrounding the twisted ruins due to treacherous conditions.
-At the time of the crash, a construction crew was fixing potholes on the bridge and eight people fell 185 feet (56 meters) into the river where water temperatures were 47 degrees Fahrenheit (8 degrees Celsius).
-Two workers were rescued, one unharmed and one injured.
+Authorities are still trying to recover the bodies of the other four men in the 50-foot-deep (15 meter) waters surrounding the twisted ruins due to treacherous conditions.
+They are Maynor Suazo from Honduras; Jose Lopez from Guatemala; Miguel Luna from El Salvador; and another whose name has not been released.
+Two other workers were rescued.
+Authorities saved lives by stopping vehicles from using the bridge after the ship sent out a mayday call.

-According to research for the Federal Aviation Administration, that is the upper limit of what a human could survive falling into water.
-Authorities saved lives by stopping vehicles from using the bridge after the ship sent out a mayday call, the Maryland governor said.
+The ship also dropped its anchors to slow down, buying time to clear the bridge.
+WHEN DID THE BALTIMORE BRIDGE COLLAPSE?

-The ship also dropped its anchors to slow the vessel, giving transportation authorities time to clear the bridge.
-WHY DID THE BRIDGE COLLAPSE?
+Shortly after 1 a.m.
+EDT (0500 GMT) on Tuesday, a container ship named the Dali was traveling down the Patapsco River on its way to Sri Lanka.
+At 1:24 a.m., it suffered a total power failure and all its lights went out.
+Three minutes later, at 1:27 a.m., the container ship struck a pylon of the bridge, crumpling almost the entire structure into the water.

-The metal truss-style bridge has a suspended deck, a design that contributed to its collapse, engineers say.
-The ship appeared to hit a main concrete pier, which rests on soil underwater and is part of the foundation.
-WHO WILL PAY FOR THE DAMAGE AND HOW MUCH WILL THE BRIDGE COST?
-President Joe Biden promised to visit Baltimore soon and said he wanted the federal government to pay to rebuild the bridge.
+Less than a minute before impact, a first responder on emergency radio responded to the crew's mayday call by sending officers to halt traffic onto the bridge.
+Without their fast work, the scale of the disaster may have been far greater, even during the early morning hours when vehicular traffic is relatively light.

-A later inspection in June 2023 carried out in San Antonio, Chile, found the vessel had "propulsion and auxiliary machinery" deficiencies, according to data on the public Equasis website, which provides information on ships.
+The registered owner of the Singapore-flagged ship is Grace Ocean Pte Ltd, LSEG data show.
+Synergy Marine Group managed the ship, and Maersk chartered the vessel.
 WHAT DO WE KNOW ABOUT THE BRIDGE THAT COLLAPSED?

 The Francis Scott Key Bridge was one of three ways to cross the Baltimore Harbor and handled 31,000 cars per day or 11.3 million vehicles a year.
-The steel structure is four lanes wide and sits 185 feet (56 m) above the river.
+The steel structure was four lanes wide and rose 185 feet (56 m) above the river.

 It opened in 1977 and crosses the Patapsco River, where U.S. national anthem author Francis Scott Key wrote the "Star Spangled Banner" in 1814 after witnessing the British defeat at the Battle of Baltimore and the British bombing of Fort McHenry.
 HOW WILL THE BRIDGE COLLAPSE IMPACT THE BALTIMORE PORT?
-Traffic was suspended at the port, the 17th largest in the country.
+Traffic was suspended at the port, the 17th largest in the country, and the jobs of 15,000 people are on hold.
 The flow of containers to Baltimore can likely be redistributed to bigger ports.
 However, there could be major disruptions in shipping cars, coal and sugar.

 It is the busiest U.S. port for car shipments, handling at least 750,000 vehicles in 2023, according to data from the Maryland Port Administration.
 In 2023, the port was the second busiest for coal exports.

 It is also the largest U.S. port by volume for handling farm and construction machinery, as well as agricultural products such as sugar and salt.
-(Writing by Lisa Shumaker; Editing by Daniel Wallis and Josie Kao)
+(Writing by Lisa Shumaker; Editing by Daniel Wallis and Bill Berkrot)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)